What Is Community Supported Agriculture (CSA)?

 In 1995 the staff and apprentices began a CSA pilot program with 16 shareholders.
 It was so successful that in 1996 the project expanded to 60 shares, and has since grown to 130 shareholders.
 Many of our shareholders are members of the UCSC campus community.
 The CSA project also serves as a model for local growers, many of whom attend workshops and field days at the Farm or call Center staff for information.

-For those of you who may be away for part of the summer but still want to get in on the Farm's CSA, we'll once again offer a "late-season share" for $280, with pickups beginning August 20 and and extending through early November.
+For those of you who may be away for part of the summer but still want to get in on the Farm's CSA, we'll once again offer a "late-season share" for $280, with pickups beginning August 19 and and extending through the end of October.

-You can pick up your share at the UCSC Farm on Tuesday or Friday from 12 noon-6:30 pm, or at the base of campus from 2:30-6 pm (Tuesdays only).
-For 2013 we are also offering a new Westside pickup site at Westside Farm & Feed, 817 Swift Street (Tuesdays from 2:30-5:30).
+You can pick up your share at the UCSC Farm on Tuesday or Friday from 12 noon-6:30 pm, or at the base of campus from 2:30-6 pm (Fridays only).
+In 2013 we also offered a new Westside pickup site at Westside Farm & Feed, 817 Swift Street (Tuesdays only from 2:30-5:30).
 See the pledge form, and brochure, linked below, for additional details.

 Signups are now open for the 2013 CSA program.
-You can download a pdf of the 2013 CSA pledge form, or if you would like us to mail a hard copy to you, call us at (831) 459-3240 or 459-4661, or send an email to email@example.com and please include your physical mailing address.
-To learn more about the CSA program, see the 2013 CSA Brochure here.
+You can download a pdf of the 2014 CSA pledge form, or if you would like us to mail a hard copy to you, call us at (831) 459-3240 or 459-4661, or send an email to firstname.lastname@example.org and please include your physical mailing address.
+To learn more about the CSA program, see last year's 2013 CSA Brochure here.

 For questions or more information about the Center's Farm CSA project call (831) 459-3240 or 459-4661, fax (831) 459-2799, send email to email@example.com, or write to UCSC Farm & Garden CSA, 1156 High Street, Santa Cruz, CA 95064.